sirenuf/COD-PS3-DemonWare-Research/README.md

 * **T6** - The codename for Black Ops 2.
 Also the unofficial name for the BO2 game engine.
 * **IW4** - The codename for Modern Warfare 2.
 Also the unofficial name for the MW2 game engine.
 * **IW5** - The codename for Modern Warfare 3.
 Also the unofficial name for the MW3 game engine.
+* **TU** - Title update.
+The periodic updates games (titles) receive.
+* **RTM** - Real Time Modding.
+Usually consisting of editing memory in real time while the game is running to patch functions, enable hacks, and more.